bashup/.devkit/README.md

 #### reflex-watch

 The [reflex-watch](modules/reflex-watch) module is almost identical to modd-watch in function, but using [reflex](https://github.com/cespare/reflex) to watch files and run commands.
-(If reflex isn't installed, the `watch` command will try to install it to the project `.deps` directory using `go get`.)
+(If reflex isn't installed, the `watch` command will try to install it to the project `.deps` directory using `go install`.)

 The key differences are: